-My starting point is that most people have absolutely no imagination (and I mean none!), so you have to lay it all out for them.
+My most important of all my tips for selling your house is that most people have absolutely no imagination (and I mean none!), so you really have to sell the dream of living in your house to them.
 Make your house look and feel as wonderful as it possibly can.
 That includes for the Estate Agents when they come round to give you a valuation.
 Contrary to popular belief, Estate Agents are actually human beings!
 They are as easily swayed as anyone else.
 They also want to make their job as easy as possible.
 If your house looks like a tough sell for them, they will tend to give you a lower valuation.
 So it is just as important to make sure it looks as good for them as for a potential buyer.

-I can’t say this one enough…get rid of absolutely everything that doesn’t totally need to be there.
+My number one of practical tips (and I can’t say this one enough) for selling your house…declutter!
+Get rid of absolutely everything that doesn’t totally need to be there.
 The tatty old shelves that you have been meaning to get rid of, those old toys the kids don’t play with anymore…it’s all got to go.
 Go through each room and clear it out methodically.
-Think of it as a bit of pre-packing for your move.
+Think of it as a bit of pre-packing for your house move.
 Before our last move I think I was single-handedly stocking our local Freecycle site for weeks!
 The less ‘stuff’ (including furniture) you have in the room, the bigger and lighter and more airy it feels.

 If you have lots of things that you don’t want to get rid of, but you don’t actually need on display, use the loft, use under-bed storage, but get it out of sight.
 DO NOT stuff it into the cupboard under the stairs or fitted wardrobes and the like.
 Viewers will look in there, so you don’t want it all falling out on their heads!
 If you have too much stuff or items that are too big to hide under the bed, consider getting a storage locker for a few weeks.
 If the house looks great it will sell quickly, so this small investment will be well worth it.

 We all have those niggly little jobs in our houses that need doing.
 I currently have 2 taps that don’t work and a couple of cracked tiles in the bathroom – to name but two.
-It’s easy to stop noticing these things when you live with them, but believe me viewers will notice.
-Make sure the sillicone around the bath and kitchen worktops is fresh and white, and you have done any little repairs.
+It’s easy to stop noticing these things when you live with them, but believe me when you are selling your house, potential buyers will notice.
+Make sure the sillicone around the bath and kitchen worktops is fresh and clean, and you have done any little repairs.
 Not doing these jobs makes the house look a bit unloved, which makes people wonder if there are bigger jobs that have been left.
 This could mean they offer you less money than they otherwise might, or just don’t make an offer at all.